ShaheenHossain/eagle-12.1/addons/mail/README.md

 --------------------

-Next time you have a question for the marketing, sales, R&D or any other department, don't send an email blast-post the question to Eagle ERP and get answers from the right persons.
+Next time you have a question for the marketing, sales, R&D or any other department, don't send an email blast-post the question to Eagle and get answers from the right persons.

 Follow what interests you